-- 52. Annex C sets out this self-assessment questionnaire.
-The self-assessment questionnaire must be completed and signed by the college accounting officer and Chair of Governors. - 53.
-A copy of the self-assessment questionnaire must be provided to the reporting accountant for review.
+- 48. A copy of the self-assessment questionnaire must be provided to the reporting accountant for review.
 The reporting accountant should use professional judgement in reviewing the self-assessment questionnaire to inform their own assessment of risk and to design further procedures as required.
-The self-assessment questionnaire may also flag issues that merit comment in their assurance report on regularity and / or management letter. - 54.
+The self-assessment questionnaire may also flag issues that merit comment in their assurance report on regularity and / or management letter. - 49.
 Where the corporation has concerns about its ability to identify any material irregular or improper use of funds it should notify its reporting accountant in the first instance and, if necessary, consult with the relevant funding body.